ksergenozel/pantone-colors-app/README.md

-# PANTONE&reg; Colors App
+# PANTONE Colors App

-A web app that lists PANTONE® colors.
+A web app that lists PANTONE colors.

 > **Disclaimer:**
-> This project is intended for non-commercial use only and is not associated with PANTONE&reg;.
+> This project is intended for non-commercial use only and is not associated with PANTONE.

 ## License